Table of Contents

 : Successful authenticationAuthenticationManager::EVENT_FAILURE

-will ask the user information to your driver by calling the method getUser()
+will request user information from your driver by calling the method getUser()

 .
 This method must return an object that implements the interface Kanboard\Core\User\UserProviderInterface